moq-wg/moq-transport/draft-ietf-moq-transport.md

 bidirectional streams, a peer MAY currently close the connection if it receives a second bidirectional stream.

-The control stream MUST NOT be abruptly closed at the QUIC layer.
+The control stream MUST NOT be abruptly closed at the underlying transport layer.
 Doing so results in the session being closed as a 'Protocol Violation'.

 ## Stream Cancellation

-QUIC streams aside from the control stream MAY be canceled due to congestion or other reasons by either the sender or receiver.
-Early termination of a QUIC stream does not affect the MoQ application state, and therefore has no effect on outstanding subscriptions.
+Streams aside from the control stream MAY be canceled due to congestion or other reasons by either the sender or receiver.
+Early termination of a stream does not affect the MoQ application state, and therefore has no effect on outstanding subscriptions.

 ## Termination  {#session-termination}